dgiagio/warp/README.md

 - Windows: `%LOCALAPPDATA%\warp\runners`

 ## FAQ
-### `warp-packer` is unable to download the runner for my architecture because it doesn't support proxy, what can I do?
+### `warp-packer` is unable to download the runner because it doesn't support proxy, what can I do?
-You can manually download the runner from the GitHub releases page and save it locally to your runners cache directory.
+You can manually download the runner from the GitHub releases page yourself and save it locally to your runners cache directory.
 E.g. if you want to build a `linux-x64` self-contained app you should download `linux-x64.warp-runner` and save it as `<RUNNERS_CACHE>/<VERSION>/linux-x64`.
 Replace `<RUNNERS_CACHE>` with the [matching location in your system](#runners-cache-location) and `<VERSION>` with the matching `warp-packer -V` version.

 ## Authors
 - Diego Giagio `<diego@giagio.com>`